Winston White

 Eric Winston White (born 26 October 1958) is an English former footballer who made 529 league appearances with 13 different clubs in a 17-year career in the Football League.

-He began his career with Leicester City, before signing with Hereford United three years later.
+He began his career with Leicester City before signing with Hereford United three years later.
 In 1983, he ended up at Bury following brief stays at Hong Kong Rangers, Chesterfield, Port Vale and Stockport County.
 He helped the "Shakers" to win promotion out of the Fourth Division in 1984–85.
 Loaned out to Rochdale, he was allowed to sign with Colchester United on a free transfer in March 1987.
 He was sold on to Burnley for £17,500 in October 1988, before he joined West Bromwich Albion for a £35,000 fee in 1991.
-He was released from his contract in October 1992, and then had brief spells with Bury, Doncaster Rovers, Carlisle United, and Wigan Athletic.
+He was released from his contract in October 1992.
+Then he had brief spells with Bury, Doncaster Rovers, Carlisle United, and Wigan Athletic.

 Career

 White began his career at Leicester City, who finished 11th in the First Division in 1976–77 under Jimmy Bloomfield's stewardship.
-The "Foxes" were relegated in last place in 1977–78 under Frank McLintock, before finishing just three places and three points above the Second Division relegation zone in 1978–79 under Jock Wallace, Jr. White then left Filbert Street for Hereford United for a fee of £15,000 in March 1979.
+The "Foxes" were relegated in last place in 1977–78 under Frank McLintock, before finishing just three places and three points above the Second Division relegation zone in 1978–79 under Jock Wallace Jr. White then left Filbert Street for Hereford United for a fee of £15,000 in March 1979.
 He played a total of 208 league and cup games for the "Bulls", scoring 24 goals.
 In 1979, he played in a benefit match for West Bromwich Albion's Len Cantello, that saw a team of white players play against a team of black players.

-Manager Frank Lord failed to take the club out of the Fourth Division re-election zone in 1979–80 or 1980–81, though the Edgar Street outfit did reach tenth in 1981–82, before finishing bottom of the Football League in 1982–83 under Tommy Hughes.
+Manager Frank Lord failed to take the club out of the Fourth Division re-election zone in 1979–80 or 1980–81, though the Edgar Street club did reach tenth in 1981–82, before finishing bottom of the Football League in 1982–83 under Tommy Hughes.
 White left Hereford in 1983, moving to Hong Kong to turn out for Hong Kong Rangers of the Hong Kong First Division League.
 After returning to his native England he had trials with Chesterfield and Port Vale, appearing as a substitute for the "Valiants" in a 2–1 Third Division defeat at Newport County on 29 October 1983, before leaving Vale Park two days later.
 He moved on to Bury via Stockport County, both of whom were in the Fourth Division.
 The "Shakers" finished 15th in 1983–84 under Jim Iley, before clinching the fourth automatic promotion place in 1984–85 under Martin Dobson.
 White left Gigg Lane for a loan spell at Rochdale, who were struggling back in the Fourth Division.
 Bury held on to their Third Division status in 1985–86 and 1986–87.